redsanket/spark/external/storm/guide/registry_service_api/index.rst

 Authenticating Services
 -----------------------

-Because the registry service is polled to find out where server instances are running, clients should validate they are talking to a real instance of the service before sending any real data.
+Because the Registry Service is polled to find out where server instances are running, clients should validate they are talking to a real instance of the service before sending any real data.
 The Registry Service provides a pluggable mechanism to support this.

 These plugins are controlled by the ``securityData`` object in the ``virtualHost``.
 The keys of all objects in ``securityData`` are the names of the plugins.
-When adding in a new virtual host the object is used as configuration for the plugin.
+When adding in a new virtual host, the object is used as configuration for the plugin.
 When the virtual host is read, it is used to return information about that plugin.
 Typically, a user must be an owner of the virtual host to see all of the data in these sections.